 HSSE & SP Control Framework

 In Shell, health, safety, security, environment, and social performance (HSSE & SP) are vitally important to generating value.
 They are indispensable elements of our organisation.
-The Shell HSSE & SP Control Framework (CF) consists of mandatory standards and manuals, which align with the Shell Commitment and Policy on HSSE & SP.
-Guidance documents, assurance protocols, and training materials support implementation of the standards and manuals.
+The Shell HSSE & SP Control Framework (CF) consists of mandatory manuals, which align with the Shell Commitment and Policy on HSSE & SP.
+Guidance documents, assurance protocols, and training materials support the implementation of the manuals.

-The HSSE & SP CF applies to every Shell entity and Shell-operated venture, including all employees and contract staff.
-The HSSE & SP CF defines requirements and accountabilities at each organisational level and sets out processes and procedures.
-We aim to ensure that all significant HSSE & SP risks associated with our business activities are assessed and managed to minimise them as far as reasonably practicable.
+The HSSE & SP CF applies to every Shell entity and Shell-operated venture.
+It defines requirements and accountabilities at each organisational level, setting expectations for the management of HSSE & SP risks.
+We aim to ensure that significant HSSE & SP risks associated with our business activities are assessed and managed to minimise them as far as reasonably practicable.
 Our HSSE & SP functions provide expert advice and support businesses to improve HSSE & SP performance.
+The applicability of specific HSSE & SP CF requirements to contract staff depends on the defined HSSE & SP risks of the material or services procured as determined by the contracting Shell entity in the context of the HSSE & SP CF. Contractors are required through appropriate contract provisions to adhere to either Shell requirements and standards or applicable industry standards.

 We aim to minimise the environmental impact of new projects and existing operations.
 Shell conducts an environmental, social and health impact assessment for every major project.
 We engage with local communities and non-governmental organisations (NGOs) in order to understand and respond to their concerns in a timely and suitable manner.

 When considering divestments, we collaborate with in-house and external experts, where appropriate, to conduct checks and examine key attributes of potential buyers.
-These attributes may include their financial strength; operating culture; health, safety, security and environment (HSSE) policies; and approach to ethics and compliance.
-We also consider risk- and people-management processes and standards; community liaison practices; and social performance programmes.
+These attributes may include their financial strength, operating culture, HSSE policies, and approach to ethics and compliance.
+We also consider risk- and people-management processes and standards, community liaison practices, and social performance programmes.

 Applicable attributes are assessed against Shell’s policies and the requirements of relevant local regulations.
 Divestments are often subject to the approval of regulatory authorities, which may in part depend on potential buyers’ HSSE capacity, compliance record, and asset-stewardship capabilities.